damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/intro.md

 ## Installation

-You can either use the schematics with `ng add` or install the lib and adding the needed files manually.
+You can either use the schematics with `ng add` or install the lib and add the needed files manually.

-### Ng Add
+### ng Add

 You can use the schematics and `ng add` the library.